stonepros/stone/doc/radosgw/STSLite.rst

 STS Lite REST APIs
 ==================

-The following STS Lite REST API is part of STS Lite in Ceph Object Gateway:
+The following STS Lite REST API is part of STS Lite in Stone Object Gateway:

 1. GetSessionToken: Returns a set of temporary credentials for a set of AWS credentials.
 After initial authentication with Keystone/ LDAP, the temporary